MTM123/DuckGaming/README.md

 * Custom reflection class with a great deal of abstraction makes it easy for developers to mess with nms.
 * Custom explosion makes it possible to use explosions such as creeper eggs to easily blow up an ally's base.
 * Custom discord link lets players and staff communicate with people on the server from discord with ease.
+* Custom virtual shop lets players buy and sell without leaving their home, which allows for more productivity.
+* Custom verification system to link minecraft players with discord accounts to secure discord -> minecraft chat.
+* Player data, statistics, homes, votes, sessions, and marriages convert on the fly if server switches online mode.
+* Custom transfer system allows players to transfer their stuff from an old username on the fly with no issues.
+* Custom account link system to link one account to another, very useful for linking bedrock edition to java edition.
+* Custom anvil gui system to retrieve input from the player in a gui, this has been implemented for the virtual shop.
+* Custom asynchronous random teleport so teleporting to a random location is much more performant over other plugins.

 # Configuration
 ```Yaml